kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 ___

 ## Make and edit a new text file
-Most bioinformatics analysis programs cannot read files that are written in familiar programs such as Word, Notepad, Excel, etc.
+Most bioinformatics analysis programs cannot read files that are written in familiar programs such as Word and Excel.

 What happens when we try to look at an Excel file?
 ![Excel example](assets/command_line/head_excel.png)

-The solution is to use a plain text editor.
-Multiple text editors are available.
+Instead, we will write files in plain text.
+Multiple text editors are built into the command line.
 We will use `nano`.

 **_Task:_** Go into your ~/Desktop/examples directory. <br>
 1. Open the text editor by running `nano` or `nano hello.txt` <br>
 2. Type `Hello World!`<br>
-3. Save the file `control+o` and use the file name "hello.txt". <br>
+3. Exit nano `control+x`.
+It will ask you to "Save modified buffer".
+Type "Y" and use the file name "hello.txt". <br>
-4. Exit nano `control+x`

 We can also make a new, empty file from the command line using `touch new_file_name`